tjdevries/descriptive_maps.vim/README.md

 And you can see all your mappings.

-Soon, I'll add back the ability to view comments about them.
+Once comments on mappings can be added to nvim, I'll add back the ability to view comments about them.

-Sometimes, it executes correctly, other times it does not. :)